 Try role-playing different common scenarios with new hires, with you as the customer.
 Help them understand how to resolve issues quickly, and to know when to escalate them.
 Once you’ve tried out a few scenarios, start working on real complaints and questions alongside them.
 If you work on their first few hours together with them, you can be there to answer any questions as they come up.
 Set up a communication channel as well so that they can easily shoot you a question if an urgent and difficult situation comes up.

 Step 4: Set up a schedule so that customer service is being checked regularly

 If you find one stellar candidate, it might be tempting to hire them full-time immediately, and stop your search.
 However, we’ve found it’s usually better to hire multiple people for this kind of position.
 Hiring more than one makes it much easier to set up a schedule where customer service is being checked constantly.
 You are also covered in this case if someone leaves the company with little notice.

-Aim for a schedule that’s regular enough so that your workers know what to expect, but that also allows flexibility for dealing with the unexpected.
-Make sure you take into account big events, future vacations, and any scenario where someone will not be available to cover their usual shift.
+Aim for a schedule that’s regular enough so that workers know what to expect, but that also allows flexibility for dealing with the unexpected.
+Make sure you take into account big events, future vacations, and any scenario where someone will not be available to cover their usual work hours.